 Knowing the difference between heat and temperature is important.
 It can lead to a clearer understanding of energy.
-In this section we will define both terms and hopefully reach an understanding of how they are related, but not identical ideas.
-What follows are introductions, and then links to further explanations and animations.
+Above is a picture of an ice cube melting in a small dish.
+The ice, water, dish, and are experience heat exchanges and temperature changes.
+In this section we will define both heat and temperature and hopefully reach an understanding of how they are related, but not identical ideas.

 Often the concepts of heat and temperature are thought to be the same, but they are not.